api7/lua-resty-etcd/api_v3.md

     * `progress_notify`: (bool) progress_notify is set so that the etcd server will periodically send a WatchResponse with no events to the new watcher if there are no recent events.
     * `filters`: (slice of [enum FilterType {NOPUT = 0;NODELETE = 1;}]) filters filter the events at server side before it sends back to the watcher.
     * `prev_kv`: (bool) If prev_kv is set, created watcher gets the previous KV before the event happens.
 If the previous KV is already compacted, nothing will be returned.
     * `watch_id`: (int) If watch_id is provided and non-zero, it will be assigned to this watcher.
-Since creating a watcher in etcd is not a synchronous operation, this can be used ensure that ordering is correct when creating multiple watchers on the same stream.
+Since creating a watcher in etcd is not a synchronous operation, this can be used to ensure that ordering is correct when creating multiple watchers on the same stream.
 Creating a watcher with an ID already in use on the stream will cause an error to be returned.
     * `fragment`: (bool) fragment enables splitting large revisions into multiple watch responses.

-Watch the update of directory.
+To watch the update of directory.

 ```lua